 5. INTERNATIONAL TRANSFERS

-The personal information we receive will be transferred to, and stored, at locations outside of the European Economic Area (“EEA”) for the purposes of processing by us and by third party service providers that work for ATP.
-This includes the USA, United Kingdom, Monaco and Australia.
+The personal information we receive will be transferred to, and stored, at locations outside of the European Economic Area (“EEA”) or the UK for the purposes of processing by us and by third party service providers that work for ATP.
+This includes the USA, Monaco and Australia.

-Where personal information is transferred to and stored in a country not determined by the European Commission as providing adequate levels of protection for personal information, we take steps to provide appropriate safeguards to protect your personal information, including:
+Where personal information is transferred to and stored in a country not determined by the European Commission or the UK as providing adequate levels of protection for personal information, we take steps to provide appropriate safeguards to protect your personal information, including:

-In the absence of an adequacy decision or of appropriate safeguards as referenced above, we will only transfer personal data to a location outside of the EEA where one of the following applies (as permitted under Article 49 GDPR)):
+In the absence of an adequacy decision or of appropriate safeguards as referenced above, we will only transfer personal data to a location outside of the EEA where one of the following applies:

 - the transfer is necessary for the performance of our contractual engagement with you;